Nimeshbrt/js-practic/README.md

-# js-practic

-30 js projects
-4 projects Done
+# The folders in projects are all the project related to vanilla javascript